Partial Routers

 3. Implementation Patterns for CMS 12

 In CMS 12 (.NET 6/8), partial routing integrates with the underlying ASP.NET Core routing system.
-A critical change from legacy versions is the immutability of UrlResolverContext.RouteValues.
+A critical change from legacy versions is the immutability of UrlResolverContext.RouteValues - routed data must be passed via alternative mechanisms.

 Resolving Data in RoutePartial

-The implementation must use the SegmentContext to read URL segments and update the state to indicate how much of the URL was consumed.
+The implementation reads URL segments from SegmentContext and updates the context to indicate how much of the URL was consumed.

 Passing Data to Controllers

-Since RouteValues cannot be directly modified in the context, developers must use the IHttpContextAccessor to store additional parameters (like IDs or flags) that the target controller might need.
+Since RouteValues cannot be directly modified in CMS 12, use IHttpContextAccessor to store routed data in the request's Items dictionary:

 4. System Registration

-Registration in CMS 12 is handled through the Dependency Injection container.
-This is typically implemented within the Startup.cs ConfigureServices method or a dedicated IServiceCollection extension.
+Registration in CMS 12 is handled through the DI container - typically in the ConfigureServices method in Program.cs or a dedicated IServiceCollection extension method.

 5. Generating Outgoing URLs

-To ensure that links to dynamic content are SEO-friendly, the GetPartialVirtualPath method must be correctly implemented.
-This allows standard CMS helper methods (like Url.ContentUrl) to generate accurate paths for dynamic objects.
+To ensure links to dynamic content are SEO-friendly, the GetPartialVirtualPath method must be correctly implemented.
+This allows standard CMS helper methods like Url.ContentUrl to generate accurate paths for dynamic objects rather than falling back to raw IDs.

 6. Performance and Best Practices